-A verbal "yes" is thrilling in its own right?
+A verbal "yes" is thrilling in its own right.
 Sadly, it means nothing until you have a signed contract along with the payment.
 Make sure to surprise them with the best social media proposal.

-Providing the client with a copy of the contract should always be the first step in the onboarding process.
+Providing the client with a contract copy should always be the first step in onboarding.
 If they're pleased about working with you, it won't take long for them to review the contract and return a signed copy.

 After this point, the only thing left to do - wait for the client to make payment!
 Be clear with the client about how you'd like to receive compensation, such as bank wire, check, credit card, or other payment gateways.